 U.S. veterans and reservists, and their dependents, may be eligible for various financial aid/Veterans benefits programs.
-Information and applications can be obtained from state veterans affairs offices, the Finlandia University Office of Financial Aid, or on-line at www.gibill.va.gov.
+Information and applications can be obtained from state veterans affairs offices, the Finlandia University Office of Financial Aid, or on-line at gibill.va.gov.
+Among the programs that Finlandia participates in includes Chapter 30, 31, 33, and 35 programs.
+Currently Finlandia does not participate in the Federal Tuition Assistance Program.

-STATE OF MICHIGAN STUDENT AID PROGRAMS
+STATE OF MICHIGAN STUDENT AID PROGRAMS -